 One of the benefits of Warsaw is that there is very little traffic.
 The average commute to work is 18.57 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The education level of Warsaw citizens is a little higher than the average for US cities and towns: 21.15% of adults in Warsaw have at least a bachelor's degree.
+The citizens of Warsaw are slightly better educated than the national average of 21.84% for all cities and towns, with 21.15% of adults in Warsaw having a bachelor's degree or advanced degree.

 The per capita income in Warsaw in 2022 was $30,132, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $120,528 for a family of four.
 However, Warsaw contains both very wealthy and poor people as well.